 Empowered Heart States

 The way that I teach the heart states is different.
-It is about connecting in with our capacity for fierce love.
+It is about connecting in with your capacity for fierce love.

-It is about empowering ourselves to move from a place where we know what matters most deeply in life and are willing to do what it takes to stand up for that in the world.
-At its core it is about deep care and respect for ourselves and each other and the courage to face the truth.
+It is about empowering yourself to move from a place where you know what matters most deeply in life and are willing to do what it takes to stand up for that in the world.
+At its core it is about deep care and respect for yourself and others and the courage to face the truth.

-Friendliness – How can I stay open-minded to receiving the truth of the situation that is happening here?
+Friendliness – How can I stay open-minded to receiving the truth of the situation?
 How can I feel into this in an open and relaxed way, even if it’s really hard or dark?

 Inclusion – What information is important to recognise here?
 What information am I oppressing or ignoring and how can I open to including and accepting it?